dapr/docs/howto/setup-state-store/setup-azure-cosmosdb.md

 ## Partition keys

 The Azure CosmosDB state store will use the `key` property provided in the requests to the Dapr API to determine the partition key.

-For example, the following operation will use the key `nihilus` as the partition key:
+For example, the following operation will use the partition key `nihilus` as the partition key value sent to CosmosDB:

 ```shell
 curl -X POST http://localhost:3500/v1.0/state \